khulnasoft/integrations-core/docs/developer/meta/ci/validation.md

 ddev validate metadata
 ```

 This checks that every `metadata.csv` file is formatted correctly.
-See the [Datadog docs](https://docs.khulnasoft.com/developers/integrations/check_references/#metrics-metadata-file) for more detailed constraints.
+See the [Khulnasoft docs](https://docs.khulnasoft.com/developers/integrations/check_references/#metrics-metadata-file) for more detailed constraints.

 ## README files